Volcano (Satyricon album)

 Volcano is the fifth studio album by Norwegian black metal band Satyricon.
 It was released on October 25, 2002, through Moonfog Productions.
-The album is one of the band's more successful records, having won several awards including the Norwegian Grammy for Best Metal Album, Alarm awards for Metal Album of the Year, Song of the Year for "Fuel for Hatred" and an Oslo award for Best Overall Album.
+The album is one of the band's more successful records, having won several awards including the Spellemannprisen for Best Metal Album, Alarm awards for Metal Album of the Year, Song of the Year for "Fuel for Hatred" and an Oslo award for Best Overall Album.
 A video was made for the single "Fuel for Hatred".

 Background

 The beginning of the first track is a sample of Russell Crowe's dialogue from the movie Gladiator.